3bde1r7man/3bde1r7man/README.md

 ## Hello 👋, I'm Abdelrhman Mostafa
 ### CS-Student at Faculty of Computers and Artificial Intelligence - Cairo University
-- 🌱 I’m currently learning Software Testing & Back-end using .Net
+- 🌱 I’m currently learning Back-end using .Net
 - 📫 How to reach me: abdelrhman.m.hessain@gmail.com

 ## Connect with me: